Skip to content

 That’s why having a solid data hygiene strategy matters.
 It keeps your info accurate, relevant, and ready to go.

-Otherwise?
 You’ll end up calling people who don’t want to hear from you (those on DNC lists) and chasing cold leads while the hot ones slip away.
-Your segmentation, pipeline forecasting, and ability to scale personalised outreach can all be derailed without anyone realising it.
-When this happens, sales performance can drop quickly.

-1. AI amplifies existing data problems
+Artificial Intelligence (AI) amplifies existing data problems

-With AI adoption accelerating across business functions, the quality of your data directly impacts AI performance.
 Machine learning trained on bad data gives you bad insights.
 That just makes your existing problems worse.

-2. Regulatory requirements continue to evolve
+Regulatory requirements continue to evolve

-The regulatory landscape has grown more complex, with the Digital Services Act joining GDPR and CCPA in demanding higher standards for data management.
-Poor data hygiene can create compliance risks that few businesses can afford, especially since they can cost you both customer trust and fines of up to 20 million euros
+Poor data hygiene can create compliance risks that few businesses can afford, especially since they can cost you customer trust and result in regulatory fines of up to 20 million euros.

-3. Customer expectations continue to rise
+Customer expectations continue to rise

 Today, 71% of customers expect personalised experiences that demonstrate understanding of their needs and challenges.
-You can’t personalise anything without clean, accurate, up-to-date data.
-Full stop.

-While maintaining data accuracy is an ongoing effort, let’s review seven highly effective strategies to improve sales data quality
+While maintaining data accuracy is an ongoing effort, let’s review seven highly effective strategies to improve sales data quality.

 1. Establish a data governance framework

 A data governance framework defines how your organisation collects, manages, and uses data.
-It determines who owns the data, your collection and storage standards, and accountability for things like legal compliance.
+It determines who owns the data, your data collection and storage standards, and accountability for things like legal compliance.

 Recommended tools